 Need to Know

-Chocolate-covered cinnamon bears are sold throughout Utah and in select candy stores around the world.
+Chocolate-covered cinnamon bears are sold throughout Utah, at WinCo grocery stores, and in select candy shops around the world.
 They're also available online, sold by Sweet Candy Company and other retailers.

 Where to Try It